cefet-rj-dal/harbinger/examples/custom/01-transformation-custom_transformation.md

 The transformation implemented here is a median filter.
 It is useful for reducing isolated spikes before an anomaly detector is applied.
 The integration contract is small because a simple transformation only needs a constructor and a `transform()` method when no fitted state is required.

+## Walkthrough

+### Prepare the Example

+We begin by organizing the environment, loading the packages, and selecting the dataset used in the notebook.
+This part is intentionally more direct: the goal is to make the starting point explicit before the method-specific reasoning begins.

 ``` r
 # installation
 # install.packages(c("harbinger", "daltoolbox"))